 ASIC v Avestra Asset Management (2017) 120 ACSR 247 - Appeared for ASIC in an application for financial services injunctions and disqualification against directors of a funds management company, for numerous contraventions by responsible entity and trustee of registered and wholesale managed investment schemes (led by Jonathon Moore KC).

 MacarthurCook Real Estate Funds v APN Funds Management VSCA 239 & 240

 Appeared for two companies in the MacarthurCook group in appeals relating to the allocation of, and a put option over, units in a property investment unit trust (led by Phil Solomon KC).

 SUPERANNUATION, EQUITY AND TRUSTS

-ExxonMobil Superannuation Plan v Esso Australia (2010) 29 VR 356 - Tom acted for Esso Australia in a claim for rectification of a superannuation trust deed, and in professional negligence proceedings against the plan’s former actuaries.
-The claim arose from drafting errors first made in 1990, which created an unintended liability of over $500 million.
-The proceeding was settled through a mediation before Michael McHugh QC AC that continued over a 5-month period. (led by Neil Young QC, Melanie Sloss SC, Mark Moshinsky QC).
+ExxonMobil Superannuation Plan v Esso Australia (2010) 29 VR 356 - Appeared for Esso Australia in a claim for rectification of a superannuation trust deed, and in professional negligence proceedings against the plan’s former actuaries.
+The claim arose from drafting errors first made in 1990, which created an unintended liability of over $500 million (led by Neil Young KC, Melanie Sloss SC, Mark Moshinsky KC).

 HEALTH AND AGED CARE REGULATION

-Secretary, Department of Health v DLW Health Services Pty Ltd (2016) 246 FCR 456 - Tom appeared for the Commonwealth Department in an appeal overturning a decision of the AAT that had held the complex healthcare criteria under the Aged Care Funding Instrument to be invalid. (led by Peter Hanks QC)
+Secretary, Department of Health v DLW Health Services (2016) 246 FCR 456 - Appeared for the Commonwealth Department in an appeal, successfully overturning an AAT decision which had held the complex healthcare criteria under the aged care funding instrument to be invalid (led by Peter Hanks KC).